View Discussion Grades

 - In the list where your name appears, view your grades on your global Grades page.

-- Also accessed from the list on the left, new grades appear in your activity stream.
+- New grades also appear in your activity stream.